• Skip to primary navigation

 Jump to Recipe Print Recipe

-Lately I have been on the hunt for the Los Angeles food truck with the best banh mi sandwich, a Vietnamese sandwich that features French bread, sweet pickled vegetables, cilantro, and a protein such as chicken or tofu.
-So far I haven't found my dream sandwich on a truck, so I'm happy I found this sensational recipe for banh mi in The Great Pepper Cookbook by Melissa's Produce.
+Lately I have been on the hunt for the Los Angeles food truck with the best banh mi sandwich, a Vietnamese sandwich that features French baguette, sweet pickled vegetables, cilantro, and a protein such as chicken or tofu.
+So far I haven't found my dream sandwich on a truck, so I'm happy I found this sensational recipe for Banh Mi in The Great Pepper Cookbook by Melissa's Produce.

 Save This Recipe Form